Sofiakamkina/OOP/README.md

 # OOP
-this repository contains my labs of oop c++
+this repository contains my labs of oop